 Pure albino birds lack pigmentation and because feathers are made from keratin, which is naturally whitish in colour, their plumage is white.
 The absence of pigmentation also affects eye, leg and bill colour - the eye and legs appear pink owing to the blood vessels showing through, and the bill will be whitish.
 As well as pure albinos there are partial albinos which simply have a few white patches on their plumage or have white plumage but retain their proper eye or leg colour.

-Albinism is usually a genetic condition that causes the absence of pigment, but may also be caused through malnutrition, parasites or injuries.
+Albinism is usually a genetic condition that causes the absence of pigment in plumage and eyes but may also be caused through malnutrition, parasites or injuries.
 A common belief was that too much white bread was the cause of albinism, but this is not the case.
-Albinism of varying degrees is quite common in Blackbirds.
+As well as white feathers, albinos have red eyes.

-Leucism is a similar condition to albinism except that the normal plumage appears very pale as a result of weak pigmentation.
-Some ornithologists argue that albinism is an "all or nothing" condition and that partially albino birds should be described as leucistic.
+Leucism is a similar condition to albinism except that the normal plumage appears very pale as a result of weak pigmentation; their eyes are coloured normally.

 The opposite condition to leucism is melanism.
 A melanistic bird has excessive pigmentation, giving them a darker appearance.